tduyng/tduyng.github.io/content/blog/2025-12-22-neovim-enhance-editing-experiences/index.md

 img = "/img/dashboard.webp"
 +++

-Part 10 of my Neovim series.
 Today I’ll show a few plugins that make editing way smoother.

 Even with LSP, completion, formatting, and debugging, some things just get in the way: jumping around code is slow, copy-pasting feels clunky, search and replace across files is annoying, and the UI looks boring.